 Look for the Parents for Window Blind Safety Seal of Approval.
 Our safety seal is only given to window coverings that do not have hazardous cords that can hurt kids.
 Second, if you cannot find blinds with PFWBS Seal of Approval, look for the Best for Kids certification mark on products.
 When you see these marks, you know the product has passed cordless testing by a third party lab.

-It is so important to report accidents that happen on products.
+It is so important to report an unsafe product.

 Information taken from the accident can help manufacturers, government officials and safety advocates by knowing key details on how to work together in creating safer products.
 Your information is vital in saving future children.